haziq-exe/TikTokAutoUploader/README.md

 playwright install
 ```

 ⚠️ You'll need to download your tiktok cookies into a .json file after logging into your account on chrome.
-The .json file will correspond to the account you upload with.
-So repeat this step with different account if you wish to upload to it.
-NOTE: it is recommended that you use a tiktok account that is at least a week old.

 ❗ How to install your .json cookies file: